Bush2775/Chief117/README.md

 Two different use cases are available.
 To use the script against a sample packet capture, the following command should be given in the command line:
 `zeek -r [name of file] [name of script]`

-Included are results of running the scripts against the sample packet capture in the "Examples" directory.
+Included are results of running the scripts against the sample packet capture in the "Examples" zip file.